chariot-giving/agapay/README.md

 However, current practices require each grantmaker to independently establish and manage a system for registering electronic payment information, presenting both technical and operational challenges.

-Today, these systems are a huge cost-center and resource drainfor grantmakers to maintain compliance and up-to-date information on all nonprofits within their systems.
+Today, these systems are a huge cost-center and resource drain for grantmakers to maintain compliance and up-to-date information on all nonprofits within their systems.

 Grantmakers must revert to issuing checks when nonprofits are not present in their system.